hawkins

 Dr. Terry Eggenberger | Director of Interprofessional Education and Practice

-Terry Eggenberger, PhD, RN, NEA-BC, CNE, CNL, FNAP is Associate Professor, Florida Atlantic University’s College of Nursing; with a Clinical Associate Affiliate in the College of Medicine; and Director of Interprofessional Education and Practice, Office of the Provost.
+Terry Eggenberger, PhD, RN, NEA-BC, CNE, CNL, FNAP is a Professor in the Christine E. Lynn College of Nursing with a Clinical Associate Affiliate in the College of Medicine; and Executive Director of Interprofessional Education and Practice, Office of the Provost.
 She has been passionate about interprofessional (IP) education and practice since 2008 when she began introducing other team roles into simulated scenarios, and identified a need for more emphasis on teams and communication with IP health care colleagues.
-She completed the Team Strategies and Tools to Enhance Performance and Patient Safety (TeamSTEPPS) master trainer course, Primary Care TeamSTEPPS training, and the TeamSTEPPS Advanced Master Training Course as a foundation for designing Interprofessional Collaborative Practice (IPCP) programs.
+She completed the Team Strategies and Tools to Enhance Performance and Patient Safety (TeamSTEPPS) Primary Care TeamSTEPPS training, and the TeamSTEPPS Advanced Master Training Course as a foundation for designing Interprofessional Collaborative Practice (IPCP) programs.
 A Macy’s Presidential Grant (2015) supported Dr. Eggenberger and associates as they endeavored to strengthen IP relationships and communication in an acute care setting with frontline providers, addressing the IP education practice gap.
-Her IP team worked with frontline providers, including a new physician residency program in Internal Medicine; nursing, pharmacy, and social work to hardwire TeamSTEPPS at the point of care.
+Her IP team worked with frontline providers, including a new physician residency program in Internal Medicine, nursing, pharmacy, and social work to hardwire TeamSTEPPS at the point of care.
 She was Director of Interprofessional Student Engagement (2014), and PI (2017), for a NEPQR IPCP HRSA grant that advanced IP teambuilding in the delivery of diabetes mellitus and mental health care to an underserved population.
-IPCP competencies were strengthened across three counties in South Florida.
 Recent IP efforts have resulted in recommendations for IP advance care planning.
-She has published on IP initiatives, and presented nationally and internationally on team science and communication.
+She has published on IP initiatives, and presented nationally and internationally on team science and communication

 Aradia Callahan